AkademiXno/Akademix-workshop/equipment.md

 # Recommended hardware
 ## For producing e-learning videos

-You'll find lots of good guides and resources online about producing e-learning videos.
-Here is our setups.
+Here are our setups.
 We typically use relatively cheap "do-it-yourself" solutions.
 The most important ingredients is a tablet and a *good microphone*.
+You'll find lots of good guides and resources online about producing e-learning videos.

 ## Simple setup